3dem/relion-documents/source/Installation.rst

     |RELION| is distributed under a GPLv2 license, i.e. it is completely free, open-source software for both academia and industry.

-..
-    TODO:

-    - Write about Torch

 Installation
 ============

 The sections below explain how to download and install |RELION| on your computer.
-More information, including detailed instructions on how to build with HIP or SYCL, is available via `github <https://github.com/3dem/relion/blob/master/README.md>`_

 Note that |RELION| depends on and uses several external programs and libraries.